Free Genealogy: U.S. Military Databases

 Base de données des participants canadiens-français et franco-américains dans la guerre civile américaine.
 Database of French Canadian and Franco-American Participants in the American Civil War (In French)

-Union Navy Deaths During the War : Details obtained from the Washington, D.C., Daily National Intelligencer 1863-1864
+Union Navy Deaths During the War (archived website): Details obtained from the Washington, D.C., Daily National Intelligencer 1863-1864

 1900 U.S.Military and Naval Federal Census